paracrawl/keops/evaluators.md

 #### Ranking
 ![Ranking screen](/screenshots/guide/ranking.png)

 When performing this kind of evaluation, a source text and a reference translation is presented to you.
-Then, you must rank a set of candidate translations.
-The first position belongs to the best translation and, the last position, to the worst one.
+Then, you must rank a set of candidate translations from best to worst.
+If two translations are identical, set the same number to them.
+Always start with best position in the ranking (1).

 When you search in this mode, please note that label filtering is not available because labels are not used.